AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

    -  SMB mounting: ``smb://data.triton.aalto.fi/work/$username``.
       (Username may need to be ``AALTO\yourusername``.)
    -  Deleted six months after your account expires.
-   -  Aalto workstations also have ``/work/$deptcode``
-      which is not to be confused with this.
+   -  Not to be confused with Aalto work (see below).

 -  **local:** local disks for high performance